DavidTWynn/async_http_test/README.md

 Run 'exit' from shell when done.

 For development, VSCode's "Dev Containers" extension can be used to remote into the container and open the project in the /app directory.
 The code can be ran normally in the container.
+When VSCode is connected to the container, the VSCode extensions will then need to be installed for development.

 ## Clean up Docker